Vaazhkai (1949 film): Production

 Vaazhkai was the first film to be shot at the new AVM's new studio at Chennai.
 For the lead female role A. V. Meiyappan wanted to launch a new face.
 M. V. Raman, the story writer of Vaazhkai, spotted Vyjayanthimala performing Bharatanatyam in Chennai Gokhale Hall.
 Impressed by her talent he later recommended her to Meiyappan.
-Vyjayanthimala, the daughter of the actress Vasundhara Devi was just 13 years old when Meiyappan approach her for the film.
+Vyjayanthimala, the daughter of the actress Vasundhara Devi was 16 years old when Meiyappan approach her for the film.
 Despite Meiyappan's initial reservations to have her as the lead actress, she was chosen after he was convinced by watching her dance performance.
 Pandari Bai was initially cast in the other female role, but was removed because Meiyappan was not satisfied with her Tamil diction; she was replaced by M. S. Draupadi.
 However, Pandari Bai later played that role in the Hindi remake Bahar (1951) under the screen name Padmini.
 The final length of the film measured 14629 feet.